nathang15/go-fs/README.md

-# Go Distributed File System
+# Go AWS Distributed File System
+## Notice: This is for learning purposes!

 - The distributed file system is designed for basic file handling operations including write, read, delete and update.
 - Utilizes Leader-Follower architecture to handle the operations and the master(leader) is selected through the leader election process.